mberkowitz03/Mingus/README.md

 # Mingus
-An automatic harmonizer for any music files!
+An automatic harmonizer for any music files using Python